FNAF Springtrap - lore, personality, and appearances

 YouTube Thumbnail

-To properly elaborate on who Springtrap is exactly, we need to get into who is inside of Springtrap.
-Beware, these are some of the biggest spoilers in the game, so only keep reading if you don’t want to ruin things for yourself or already know the big reveal.
+To properly elaborate on who Springtrap is exactly, we need to get into who is inside Springtrap.
+Beware, these are some of the biggest spoilers in the game, so only keep reading if you don't want to ruin things for yourself or already know the big reveal.

 Who is inside of FNAF's Springtrap?

-While many of the FNAF animatronics have a soul inhibiting them, Springtrap has the actual body of FNAF’s William Afton inside of it.
-Of course, he’s not supposed to be there.
-During an incident at an abandoned FNAF location, Afton put the Spring Bonnie costume on as a way of hiding from the animatronics hunting him, but a leak in the ceiling causes the suit to malfunction and integrate into Afton’s body, becoming Springtrap.
+While many of the FNAF animatronics have a soul inhabiting them, Springtrap has the actual body of FNAF's William Afton inside of it.
+Of course, he's not supposed to be there.
+During an incident at an abandoned FNAF location, Afton puts the Spring Bonnie costume on as a way of hiding from the animatronics hunting him, but a leak in the ceiling causes the suit to malfunction and integrate into Afton's body, becoming Springtrap.

 FNAF's Springtrap personality

-Much like its host William Afton, Springtrap is a menacing animatronic with a penchant for killing.
+Much like its host, William Afton, Springtrap is a menacing animatronic with a penchant for killing.
 However, unlike the other animatronics that seemingly want to kill adults as revenge on Afton, Springtrap is almost exclusively trying to kill children in an attempt to understand the Remnant and gain immortality.

 Screenshot of a FNAF Springtrap jumpscare from FNAF 3